Graph Deep Learning for Time Series Forecasting: On the Globality and Locality of Spatiotemporal Graph Neural Networks

 \subsection{Global and local models}

 A time series forecasting model is called \textit{global} if its parameters are fitted to a group of time series~(either univariate or multivariate); conversely, \textit{local} models are specific to a single~(possibly multivariate) time series.
 In different terms, a global model is trained to make predictions by learning from a set of time series, possibly generated by different stochastic processes, without learning any time-series-specific parameter.
 Conversely, a local model is obtained by minimizing the forecasting error on observations coming from a single time series.
+Forecasting multiple time series with a local model requires fitting $N$ models -- one for each target time series -- or a single~(poorly scalable) multivariate model.
 The advantages of global models have been discussed at length in the time series forecasting literature~\citep{salinas2020deepar, januschowski2020criteria, montero2021principles, benidis2022deep} and are mainly ascribable to the availability of large amounts of data that enable the use of models with a higher capacity w.r.t.\ single local models.
 Indeed, as noted by \citet{montero2021principles}, given a large enough window of observations and model complexity, if a global model is a universal function approximator it could in principle output predictions identical to those of a set of local models individual to each time series.
 Training a single global model increases the effective sample size available to the learning procedure and, consequently, allows for exploiting models with a higher model complexity preventing overfitting.
 Finally, being trained on a set of time series, global models can extrapolate to related but unseen time series, i.e., they can be used in inductive learning scenarios where target time series~(i.e., the ones to predict) can be potentially different from those in the training set\footnote{Such setting is relevant in many practical application domains and also known as the \textit{cold-start} scenario~\citep{benidis2022deep}; see \autoref{sec:inductive}.}.
 More formally, following \citet{benidis2022deep}, and considering our problem setting and $h$-step-ahead forecasts, a node-level local model would approximate the process generating the data as

 where $\vtheta^i$ indicates the model's parameters fitted on the $i$-th time series.
 Differently, in a node-level global model, parameters would be shared among time series, i.e,

 where parameters $\vtheta$ can be learned by minimizing the cost function w.r.t. the complete time series collection~(see \autoref{eq:loss}).
 The main limit of standard global models in \autoref{eq:global-node-level} is that dependencies among the synchronous time series in the collections are ignored.
 One option would be to consider models that simply regard the input as a single multivariate time series, i.e., with a local model such that